Leg neuropathy in dogs and cats: causes, signs and treatment

 • X-ray

-If the diagnostic work leads your vet to suspect nerve damage, they may refer you to a specialist for an MRI scan to confirm the diagnosis and help pinpoint the exact area.
+If your vet's diagnostic work leads them to suspect nerve damage, they may refer you to a specialist for an MRI scan to confirm the diagnosis and help pinpoint the exact area.

 MRI scans aren't a routine screening procedure.
 The cost is high and it's usually only recommended when the other diagnostics mentioned have failed.

-Your dog or cat needs to be anesthetised for an MRI scan and the cost is likely to vary depending on their size.
+Your dog or cat needs to be anaesthetised for an MRI scan, and the cost is likely to vary depending on their size.
 A large dog will cost more than a cat.

-Dog leg nerve damage treatment: outlook and prognosis
+Dog and cat leg nerve damage treatment: outlook and prognosis

-There is no specific treatment for leg nerve damage in dogs and cats.
+There is no specific treatment for neuropathy in dog's hind legs.
 Often it is a matter of time, rehabilitation and recuperation.
-Any treatment really depend on the underlying cause.
+Any treatment will depend on the underlying cause.

-Even if your dog or cat can't make a complete recovery, your vet may be able to recommend a plan of pain relief and therapies that keeps them happy and comfortable long-term.
+Even if your dog or cat can't make a complete recovery, your vet may be able to recommend a plan of pain relief and therapies that keep them happy and comfortable in the long term.

 Pet insurance and nerve damage

-Diagnosing nerve damage can be a long road and the cost of x-rays, repeat vet trips and maybe even an MRI scan can really add up.
+Diagnosing nerve damage can be a long road, and the cost of x-rays, repeat vet trips, and maybe even a multi-thousand-pound MRI scan can add up.

 Irina Wells